-The Ironclad Guide to Poker Credit Card Deposits
+The Ironclad Guide to Poker Credit Card Sites

 If you’re new to online poker depositing must seem like the easiest thing in the world.

-After all, look at all those colorful credit card icons living in the cashier, beckoning you to just enter 16 digits and start your poker journey.
+After all, look at all those colorful credit card icons living in the poker site’s cashier, beckoning you to just enter 16 digits and start your poker journey.

 If you’re an online poker vet who’s been burned with a handful of declines you might think US credit card deposits work about as often as a Halley’s Comet sighting.